 Paying Fees on Time

 If you are unable to pay your fees by the due date, unfortunately you will be excluded from the NLC and the University will obliged to report your non-attendance to the UKVI (international students only).
 However, the University’s aim is to allow students to undertake their studies without any unnecessary disruption.
-If you are concerned that you may have problems paying by the due date, please do not leave it until this date but contact our Finance Department for advice as early as possible.
+If you are concerned that you may have problems paying by the due date, please do not leave it until this date but contact our dedicated NLC Finance Department for advice as early as possible.
 Please note that the University main campus Finance Team will not be able to assist in these matters.
 Please contact the dedicated NLC Finance Team only.

 Handbook of Student Regulations

-In addition to this information please also refer to the Credit Control and Debt Management Policy in the University’s Handbook of Student Regulations.
+In addition to this information please also refer to the Debt Management Policy in the University’s Handbook of Student Regulations.

 Payment Terms – Pre-sessional English Programmes

 Tuition fees for the Pre-sessional English Programme are payable in full for each semester before or on enrolment.
 This payment is made as part of your £5,500 deposit, and the remainder of the deposit will be used as part payment of your tuition fees for your academic programme.

 Payment Terms for all full-time programmes except Pre-sessional English

 £5,500 of the full-time annual tuition fee is due on enrolment – minus any fees or deposit you have already paid for the programme in advance.